cloudops/co-website/content/english/cloudops-press/cloudops-is-a-member-of-the-linux-foundation-the-lfn-and-the-cncf/index.md

 title: "CloudOps is a Member of the Linux Foundation, the LFN, and the CNCF"
 lastmod: "2018-03-08"
 author: "CloudOps"
+description: As a member of The Linux Foundation, the Cloud Native Computing Foundation (CNCF), and The LFNetworking Fund (LFN), CloudOps is proud of its commitment to open source.
 resources:
 - name: "thumbnail"
   src: "lf_silver.png"